 - If you are not using sausage with sage, add 1 tablespoon of ground sage to this recipe.
 The poultry seasoning, black pepper and sage (optional) are added in increments because the mixture is so big.
 Add ½ the amount of sage, combine, then add the other ½.
-This ensures the seasonings are mixed well throughout the dressing.
+This ensures the seasonings are mixed well throughout .

 - Poultry seasoning already contains sage, so it's not necessary to add more sage unless you love it!
 Be aware that too much ground sage turns the dressing a little bit green...

 - This recipe uses salted butter, normal (not low-sodium) chicken broth and sausage-all of which are pretty salty.
 If you use unsalted butter or low-sodium broth, you may want to add a little more salt.